capistrano-plugins/capistrano-unicorn-nginx/README.md

   (unicorn) on the same node.
 - [multiple server setup](https://github.com/capistrano-plugins/capistrano-unicorn-nginx/wiki/Multiple-server-setup)<br/>
   Webserver (nginx) and application server (unicorn) run on different nodes.

+### Ubuntu 16.04 ###
+In order for current version to work you need upstart installed instead of systemd.

+`sudo apt-get install upstart-sysv package`

+This commando should remove `ubuntu-standard` and `systemd-sysv`.

+After that go ahead and run `sudo update-initramfs -u`.

 ### Default log file directories